-What is Occupational Medicine?
+What is Occupational Healthcare?

-Whether you are an employee who has been hurt on the job or a company needing to screen applicants and employees, Duke City Urgent Care offers all of your occupational medicine needs.
+Whether you are an employee who has been hurt on the job or a company needing to screen applicants and employees, Duke City Urgent Care offers all of your occupational Healthcare needs.
 Duke City Urgent Care is equipped with the proper staff and latest technologies to produce accurate, timely diagnosis and medical treatments for medical care 7 days a week.
 In addition, a dedicated customer service team is on hand to help navigate through medical billing and working with insurance companies to make sure necessary services and treatments are covered.

 Work-related visits are a common reason why people visit Duke City Urgent Care.
 From employment physicals and drug screenings to the treatment of workplace accident-related injuries, Albuquerque employers and employees trust the qualified medical staff at Duke City Urgent Care to provide the highest quality care for a wide range of employment-related services.

 Many Albuquerque employers require physical examinations both before and during employment to ensure their applicant or employee is physically fit to perform the duties of the job.

 What are some jobs that might require an employment physical?

 Jobs that require exertion, strength, and other physical duties may require applicants and employees to undergo a physical exam.
 Some occupations that commonly require physicals include: